rfitak/Mexican_Wolf_SNPs/phasing.md

 - nsamples=20 :: From the manual: "a positive integer giving the number of haplotype pairs to sample for each individual during each iteration of the phasing algorithm.
 The nsamples argument is optional.
 The default value is nsamples=4.
 If you are phasing an extremely large sample (say > 4000 individuals), you may want to use a smaller nsamples parameter (e.g. 1 or 2) to reduce computation time.
 If you are phasing a small sample (say < 200 individuals), you may want to use a larger nsamples parameter (say 10 or 20) to increase accuracy."

 ### Separate phased haplotypes by population
 Here we separated out the phased haplotypes by the three populations coded in the [canine.cluster](./Data/canine.cluster) file.
 The script below utilizes a short and simple perl script found here: [extract_id_beagle.pl](./Data/extract_id_beagle.pl).
+Thank you Consuelo Quinto Cortes!!!!

 ```bash
 # Make a file listing each individual for each population